Start Your Journey To Regrowing Your Hair

 There are a lot of things you can do to make your hair look fuller and thicker, and you don’t have to wait.
 If you’re suffering from female pattern baldness (also known as androgenetic alopecia, the most common form of female hair loss), minoxidil is one of your best options.

 Minoxidil usually takes at least four months to start seeing results.
-And before your hair starts to come back, you’re going to continue to experience hair loss, and you hair loss may even get worse.
+And before your hair starts to come back, you’re going to continue to experience hair loss, and your hair loss may even get worse.
 Your scalp will start shedding hairs that are in the telogen, or resting phase, to make room for hairs in the anagen, or growth phase.
-In the mean time, while you’re waiting for your treatments to take effect, there are several things you can do to get immediate results.
+In the meantime, while you’re waiting for your treatments to take effect, there are several things you can do to get immediate results.

 Everyone assumes that they know how to wash and dry their hair, but there are things you could be doing that will make your hair look thicker and healthier immediately.
 You also might be damaging your hair in your daily routine of washing, drying, applying products, and styling.

 There are also many different types of hair products that will make your hair look fuller and healthier.
 A good hair stylist can color your hair to reduce the look of thinning hair.
 One of the most effective things you can do is to start styling your hair in a way that will make your hair look fuller.